WanBi Tuấn Anh: Evaluation

 According to many reporters and artists, WanBi Tuấn Anh was a responsible, good-natured and polite singer.
 In any job, WanBi is also very responsible.
 With many people, WanBi is "the guy does not frown".
-He always smiles friendly, enough to warm the heart of the others.
 After his father's death, Tuấn Anh became the breadwinner and worked tirelessly to support his mother and raise his younger sister.
-WanBi passed away at the age of 26 is really a big loss and shock to the artist and the Vietnamese audience.

 According to WanBi's mother, he was very calm and didn't complain anything when he heard the doctor said that his tumor was a rare disease, difficult to cure, and he only had 5 years more to live while everyone in the family is extremely confused.
-Also, according to WanBi's mother, the male singer always simplified his illness situation.
-He didn't tell any of his friends and only family members know the severity of his disease.
+WanBi always simplified his illness situation.
+He didn't tell any of his friends about the severity of his disease.
 At the end of 2011, when the illness got worse, WanBi's right eye was blurred, he had his hair covered his right eye, many impresarios or fans asked him what happened to his eye, WanBi still decided to hide and answered that he only had eye pain so he covered the eye with his hair.
 WanBi didn't want his fans to be pitied or worried about him.